-Breast cancer is the most common type of cancer among women in Norway, with roughly 3,500 new cases diagnosed each year.
-Screening with mammography can detect breast cancer in an early stage of the disease.
-The goal of screening is to reduce breast cancer deaths and to offer women less aggressive treatment; however, screening also carries some risks.
+Breast cancer is the most common type of cancer among women in Norway.
+About 3,500 new cases are diagnosed each year.
+Screening with mammography can detect breast cancer in an early stage.
+In Norway, women aged 50-69 are invited to BreastScreen Norway.

 The primary investigator and supervisor of this project is Solveig Hofvind, head of the mammography section at the Cancer Registry of Norway, and professor of radiography at Oslo Metropolitan University.